Pratikkumar2361999/Solution/README.md

 # Solution

+You can import the data from .sql file.

 Importing a database requires setting up a blank database first.

 1. To create a blank database, launch the MySQL shell by entering: